-When you are communicating change to stakeholders, employees and customers, remember both internal and external communication should be speaking the same language, and passing on the same core message.
+When communicating change to stakeholders, employees and customers, remember that internal and external communication should be speaking the same language, and passing on the same core message.

 Don’t be vague.
 It is vital to translate the new company ‘rules’ in specific work situations.
 Communicating change in the workplace is a precise art; nothing should be left open to speculation or interpretation.

 Company values can often be broad and indistinct.
-Effective internal communication will show exactly how those values apply to everyday decision making.
+Effective internal communication will show precisely how those values apply to everyday decision-making.
 Wherever possible, leaders should specify the exact actions employees should take.

 By translating the top-level principles into specific work situations, you can help employees prioritise the right behaviours in their work.
-Clear, firm direction will prevent employees from agonising over a decision or simply taking the ‘safe’ option.
+Clear, firm direction prevents employees from agonising over a decision or taking the ‘safe’ option.

 An internal communications app is a simple way to put this into practice.
 By opening up new opportunities to interact, it will encourage staff to get involved and start talking.
 Conversation modules within an employee app will allow you to create social spaces for employees to meet, chat and share their experiences.

-It is also essential to create feedback opportunities.
-By asking employees to give feedback on their decision making in the new environment, you will help to accelerate their understanding of the new cultural norms.
+It is essential to create feedback opportunities.
+By asking employees to give feedback on their decision-making in the new environment, you will help to accelerate their understanding of the new cultural norms.
 Internal communications metrics will help you improve and adapt your approach.

 Whether you’re creating simple polls or an in-depth internal communication survey, your aim should be to ascertain whether staff really understand what’s being asked of them.
 Communicating change to employees is a complex business, and it’s vital to make sure that the message has been fully received and understood.

-Ultimately, when communicating change to staff, you need to make it absolutely clear how the old ways of working need to change.
-This needs to be as specific as possible, demonstrated through clear examples and practical stories.
-The new rules must be clarified and specified to the extent where no employee is left questioning their decision making.
+Ultimately, when communicating corporate change, you need to make it absolutely clear how the old ways of working need to change.
+This needs to be as specific as possible, demonstrated through explicit examples and practical stories.
+The new rules must be clarified and specified to the extent that no employee is left questioning their decision-making.